 Expert Tips

-- Get soft tofu that can easily be removed from the package.
-This type is usually a square block that sits in liquids and the tofu is not sticking to the edges of the packaging.
+- Get soft tofu that is easily removable from the package to make it easier.
+This is usually a square block of tofu that sits in water and it's not sticking to the container.

-- Dice the soft tofu with a very sharp knife by horizontally gliding it through the middle of the tofu block first.
-Then make vertical and horizontal slices across the block.
-This will give you 1-inch cubes.
+- Dice the soft tofu with a sharp knife by horizontally gliding it through the middle of the tofu block first.
+Then make vertical and horizontal slices across the block for 1-inch cubes.

 - Use a dough cutter, flat knife or thin bladed spatula to transfer tofu into the boiling water.
 Do not sweep it off the cutting board or it'll break apart.